 Social Work Education

 A career as a social worker begins with a bachelor’s degree in social work (BSW).
-This degree typically takes four years and represents the minimum requirement for an entry-level administrative position.
-In some cases, a bachelor’s degree in a related field such as psychology or sociology may suffice.
+This degree typically takes four years and is the minimum requirement for most social work positions.

 The bachelor’s degree provides training in topics as varied as diverse populations, social welfare policy, human behavior, and ethics, to prepare you for positions such as a caseworker or a mental health assistant.

-If you’re interested in pursuing other career options such as a clinical role, additional graduate study is likely necessary.
-The majority of clinical positions require a master’s degree in social work (MSW), which typically takes two years to complete and includes a supervised practicum or internship.
+If you’re interested in pursuing other career options, such as a clinical role or becoming a licensed social worker, additional graduate study is necessary.
+The path to licensure in clinical social work will require a master’s degree in social work (MSW), which typically takes 2 years to complete and includes a supervised practicum or internship.

 A master’s degree allows further specialization and the development of clinical assessment and managerial skills.
 A bachelor’s degree in almost any relevant field will allow entry into a master’s degree in social work (MSW), which lasts two years.
-BSW graduates are recognized to have already completed their first year.
-Advanced standing admissions allow these students to complete the master’s degree in one to two years.
+In many programs, BSW graduates are recognized as having already completed their first year.
+Advanced-standing admissions allow these students to complete the master’s degree in 1 to 2 years.